-With regards to their shirk, Amr ibn al Hay al Khuzaaie brought shirk to the land.
-The people were initially close to the religion of Ibrahim (as).
+Regarding their shirk, Amr ibn al Hay al Khuzaa’ee brought shirk to the land.
+Before this, the people were close to the religion of Prophet Ibraheem (as).

-- This shows the gentleness of the Prophet (saw).
-He (saw) was always positive.
+- This shows the gentleness of the Prophet (saw) and how he (saw) was always positive.

 Anas (ra) commented on this and said, we have never been happier after we heard this narration.

-The reason is because he said I love the Prophet (saw), Abu Bakr (ra), ‘Umar (ra) and due to my love for them, I hope I will be with them, even though my deeds are not similar to theirs.
+- The reason being, Anas (ra) said, I love the Prophet (saw), Abu Bakr (ra), ‘Umar (ra) and due to my love for them, I hope I will be with them, even though my deeds are not similar to theirs.

 He (saw) had a huge responsibility.
-The first Prophet to be sent to the entire mankind.
-This is why it was allowed for him (saw) to have so many wives as he spent so much time with them and from them we learn so much about him (saw).
+He (saw) was the first Prophet to be sent to the whole of mankind.
+This is why it was allowed for him (saw) to have many wives.
+He (saw) would spend a lot of time with them and from them we learn so much about him (saw).

-He (saw) was never asked something except that he (saw) gave it.
+He (saw) was never asked something except that he (saw) would give it.

-- In the Battle of Badr the Sahaabah used to use him (saw) as protection.
+- In the Battle of Badr the Sahaabah used the Prophet (saw) as protection.
 This has been authenticated by Ibn Taymiyyah (rh).

 - They were known for their intelligence.